│ LGBTQ INFORMATION NETWORK │ RAINBOW OF RELEVANT

 The black and white stripes represent the complete

-absense of gender.
+absence of gender.
 The green stripe represents nonbinary

-The Bear community, with its hypermasculine image and
+culture or community, with its hypermasculine image and

 rustic physical type, uses earthy, natural colors along